osome-iu/BotSlayer-CE/API Documentation.md

 Then, it restarts the crawler/streaming supervisor.\
 This is so that changed queries (or less likely, changed keys) are now tracked without having to restart the instance.
+The seed is the list of query terms.

 ### Code:
 ```python